 • Your car was damaged in the accident

-• You have been diagnosed with a serious injury
+• You have been diagnosed with a severe injury

-If you have been injured in a car accident, it is important to speak to a personal injury lawyer as soon as possible.
+If you have been injured in a car accident, speaking to a personal injury lawyer as soon as possible is essential.
 They can help you determine if you have a case and guide you through the legal process.
-We are here to help, so don’t hesitate to call!
+We are here to help; do not hesitate to call.

 Factors That Will Affect Your Claim

-There are several factors that will affect the outcome of your car accident claim, including how much compensation you will receive.
+Several factors will affect the outcome of your car accident claim, including how much compensation you will receive.
 Some of these include: